-In a recent PayScale report, 44 percent of managers said that writing skills were the hard skills most lacking in new grads.
+In a 2016 PayScale report, 44 percent of managers stated that writing skills were the hard skills most lacking in new grads.
 You can help reverse the trend by working with students and corporate clients to brush up on these essential skills.
-Similar to tutoring, writing coaching gigs have benefitted from technologies like video conferencing that make it easier than ever to communicate with students remotely.
+Similar to tutoring, writing coaching gigs have benefited from technologies like video conferencing, making it easier than ever to communicate with students remotely.

 Teaching Materials Provider

-You already have your teaching materials, honed by years of trial and error in the classroom.
-Why not make your hard work pay off?
-Teachers Pay Teachers allows you to share your lesson plans, activities, classroom décor and more — and earn money from it.
+If you already have your teaching materials, honed by years of trial and error in the classroom, why not share that wealth of knowledge and make your hard work pay off again and again, at the same time?
+Teachers Pay Teachers allows you to share your lesson plans, activities, classroom décor and more—and earn money from it.

-You probably won’t make a fortune from the site, but you could make a couple extra hundred a month, which comes in handy when you’re launching a post-classroom career.
-And some sellers seem to do quite well.
+You probably won’t make a fortune from the site, but you could make a couple extra hundred a month, which comes in handy when launching a post-classroom career -- some sellers seem to do quite well.

 “I currently make much more selling teaching resources than I would have if I'd continued teaching,” writes Rachel Lynette at Edutopia.
 “According to TpT, the top seller has made over $2 million, 164 teachers have earned over $50,000, and thousands more bring in a few hundred dollars a month, which can make a big difference when you're living on a teacher's salary.”

-But, if the freelance life doesn’t appeal, don’t count out educational editing.
-Increasing numbers of employers in all industries are embracing flexible schedules, including full-time telecommuting roles.
-If you’re willing to do some careful job searching, you might find the perfect educational editorial job that will let you work from home.
+But if the freelance life doesn’t appeal, don’t count out the possibility of working for a company.
+Increasing numbers of employers in all industries are embracing flexible schedules, including full-time telecommuting roles and contract assignments.
+If you’re willing to do some careful job searching, you might find the perfect educational writer/editor job allowing you to work from home.

-As we said earlier, solid writing skills are rare.
-If you’re ready for something entirely new, you might put your abilities to use as a blogger or writer, focusing on educational topics or another beat near and dear to your heart.
+As mentioned earlier, solid writing skills are valued.
+If you’re ready for something entirely new, you might put your abilities to use as a blogger or writer, focusing on educational topics—or any topic near and dear to your heart about which you have a lot of knowledge.
 To get started in this field, prepare to start pitching before you flip the switch and leave the classroom for good.
 Full-time writing careers are built on connections, and you’ll need to build up your network before you commit.

 It’s a dirty little secret of professional life that consultants often earn more than employees for offering similar expertise.
 If you have an entrepreneurial spirit, you can build a business coaching teachers and administrators.

 Note that this job isn’t entirely home-based, as you’ll likely need to consult with clients directly.
 However, being your own boss comes with a great deal of flexibility (as well as responsibility).
-If this sounds like something that interests you, Angela Watson offers a good primer for aspiring educational consultants at her site.
+If this sounds like something that interests you, Angela Watson offers a good primer for aspiring educational consultants at her site, The Cornerstone for Teachers.